Gulf of Guinea Piracy

 Expected Council Action

-Resolution 2634 expresses the Council’s deep concern about the “grave and persistent threat” posed by piracy, armed robbery and transnational organised crime in the Gulf of Guinea to international navigation, security and the sustainable development of regional states.
-The resolution called on states in the region to criminalise and prosecute acts of piracy and armed robbery at sea under their domestic laws, and emphasised the need to enhance and support national, regional, and international efforts to counter piracy and armed robbery in the Gulf of Guinea.
-It further requested a Secretary-General’s report on Gulf of Guinea piracy within five months, including analysis on any possible and potential linkages with terrorism in West and Central Africa and the Sahel.
-The report should be issued by 31 October, ahead of next month’s meeting.
+Last year’s resolution, initiated by Ghana and Norway, sought to bring renewed attention to Gulf of Guinea piracy and mobilise greater support for efforts to tackle the problem.
+It expressed the Council’s deep concern about the “grave and persistent threat” posed by piracy, armed robbery, and transnational organised crime in the Gulf to international navigation, security, and the sustainable development of regional states.
+The resolution called on states in the region to criminalise and prosecute acts of piracy and armed robbery at sea under their domestic laws and emphasised the need to enhance and support national, regional, and international efforts to counter piracy and armed robbery in the Gulf of Guinea.

 Key Issues and Options

-The issue of countering piracy in the Gulf of Guinea is important for Ghana, and was one of the priorities of its president, Nana Addo Dankwa Akufo-Addo during his recently concluded chairmanship of the Authority of Heads of State and Government of the Economic Community of West African States (ECOWAS).
-Council members Brazil, France, Gabon, Ghana, India, Norway, the UK, and the US are members of the G7++ Group of Friends of the Gulf of Guinea (FOGG), which supports the implementation of the Yaoundé Code of Conduct.
+Ghana has sought to maintain Council attention on countering Gulf of piracy; both Gabon and Ghana are signatories of the Yaoundé Code of Conduct.
+Council members Brazil, France, Japan, Switzerland, the UK, and the US are members of the G7++ Group of Friends of the Gulf of Guinea (FOGG), which supports the implementation of the Yaoundé Code of Conduct.

-Negotiations on resolution 2634 were drawn out, but not because of notable differences between members over how to address Gulf of Guinea piracy.
+Last year’s negotiations on resolution 2634 lasted over five months but not because of significant differences between members about piracy in the Gulf.
 Instead, the main dispute was over how to refer to the UN Convention on the Law of the Sea (UNCLOS).
-Over the past year, the UNCLOS has become a sensitive issue during discussions related to maritime security, which stems from China’s claims in the South China Sea.
+The UNCLOS has become a sensitive issue during discussions related to maritime security, which stems from China’s claims in the South China Sea.
 In negotiations on resolution 2634, China sought language providing a narrower interpretation of UNCLOS’ jurisdiction and universality than was acceptable to most members.
-Eventually, after five months, an agreement on the text was reached.
-China initiated the Council’s last meeting on Gulf of Guinea piracy in April 2016, when the Council adopted a presidential statement on the issue.

-Ghana and Norway were co-penholders on resolution 2634.
+Ghana was co-penholder with former Council member Norway on resolution 2634.

 UN DOCUMENTS ON GULF OF GUINEA PIRACY